Parsing

 - The parser for

-with the default network byte order. - The extracted
+Fooconsists of a single parser which extracts anuint32with the default network byte order. - The extracted

-is bound to a named field to store its value in the unit. - We added a unit hook which runs when the parser is done.
+uint32is bound to a named field to store its value in the unit. - We added a unit hook which runs when the parser is done.

 We can run that parser by using a driver which feeds it input (potentially incrementally).